a-th-a-rv-a/World-Layoffs/README.md

 ## Dataset Source

-This project uses the World Layoffs Dataset, which contains information on global layoffs including company, location, date, industry, funding stage, and more.
+This project uses the layoff.csv dataset, which contains information on global layoffs including company, location, date, industry, funding stage, and more.

 ## Outcome